-These are great if you don’t want to pull down or carry in your vehicle a giant 4 ft x 8 ft piece of Plywood or MDF.
-However I would suggest caution because these pieces of wood are more expensive versus the pre cut size.
+These are great if you don’t want to pull down or carry in your vehicle a giant 4 ft x 8 ft piece of plywood or MDF.
+However, I would suggest caution because these pieces of wood are more expensive versus the pre-cut size.
 A good recommendation would be to have the hardware store remove from stock and cut down to your size, and they typically will do this for free.

 Solid Wood – Hardwood And Softwood

 Hardwood – Hardwood is typically your more exotic wood for your routing wood sign project.
-These include your Mahogany, Walnut, Cherry and the most popular Oak.
+These include your Mahogany, Walnut, Cherry, and the most popular Oak.
 These are popular for specific routed wood sign projects which provide a specific appearance.
-Hardwood has a longer longevity due to the tight grains and durability of hardwood.
+Hardwood has longer longevity due to the tight grains and durability of hardwood.
 Hardwood is typically more expensive but worth the routed wood sign project.
 Lastly, hardwood is harder on your woodworking tools.
 It dulls saw blades and router bits and can increase your cost.

 Plywood comes in many species such as Baltic Birch.
 They also come in sanded and un-sanded versions.
 It is very strong and very durable.
 The challenge with Plywood to routed wood signs is carving with a bit and the edging.

 Routing wood signs with plywood is a very viable solution.
 Ensure you use a sharp bit with the correct speed on your router.
 This helps prevent burrs and splits when carving.
-The next challenge for plywood for routed wood signs are the edges.
+The next challenge for plywood for routed wood signs is the edges.
 The plywood edge is not exactly attractive.
 I typically paint the edges black which overcomes this problem.